 - 12 Shallots peeled

-- 1 bulb Garlic broken into cloves, leaving the skin on
+- 1 bulb Garlic broken into whole cloves, peeled

 - 1 tablespoon Capers

 - Pre heat the oven to 140 °C / 284 °F

 - Take your beef cheeks and trim off any sinue or silver skin

 - Heat a cast iron dish on the stove top to a medium heat.
 Add the canola oil.

 - Season the beef cheeks with a good pinch of salt and pepper and place into the heated cast iron pan skin side down.

 - Cook skin side down for five minutes until the fat has rendered and turned golden brown.
 Turn over and seal the other side.
 Remove from the pan and set aside.

 - Add the peeled shallots and garlic cloves into the pan and cook until the shallots start to brown.
 Add the capers, rosemary and anchovies and fry for another minute.